andrewzahler/100-days-of-code/log.md

 **Thoughts**: I know I'm not supposed to count time spent on online courses as my hour of coding, but I've got limited time.
 And I haven't used JavaScript in a while so I need to freshen up my skills.
 Today's work covered familiar things and new-to-me syntax.
 For instance, I was reminded of how to use data attributes, but I learned for the first time about using the CSS attribute "transition" and the event listener "transitionend."

-**Link to work**: I'm not going to push my own finish code for these JavaScript30 projects, but anyone interested can see Wes Bos's examples [here](https://github.com/wesbos/JavaScript30/tree/master/01%20-%20JavaScript%20Drum%20Kit).
+**Link to Work**: I'm not going to push my own finish code for these JavaScript30 projects, but anyone interested can see Wes Bos's examples [here](https://github.com/wesbos/JavaScript30/tree/master/01%20-%20JavaScript%20Drum%20Kit).

 ### Day 2: Dec.
 30, 2017